Lou Kaplan Trophy

 The Lou Kaplan Trophy was presented annually to the World Hockey Association's (WHA) rookie of the year.
+Terry Caffery won the first award.

 History

 Lou Kaplan was one of the original owners of the Minnesota Fighting Saints of the WHA.
 On August 10, 1973, the WHA officially named its trophies after the team officials at the WHA's founding meeting in 1972.
 The rookie-of-the-year trophy was named after Kaplan.